openebs-archive/openebs-docs/docs/overview.md

 ---

 <center><p style="padding: 20px; margin: 20px 0; border-radius: 3px; background-color: #eeeeee;"><strong>
   Documentation for OpenEBS v0.9.0 is no longer actively maintained.
 The version you are currently viewing is a static snapshot.
-Click here for the [latest 1.0.0-RC1](https://staging-docs.openebs.io/) version.
+Click here for the [latest](https://docs.openebs.io) version.
 </strong></p></center>

 ---